 Gender.
 Women appear to be at greater risk than men.

-Your lifestyle can play a role in reducing your risk of developing AMD.
+Your lifestyle can play a role in reducing your risk of developing

 Eat a healthy diet high in green leafy vegetables and fish.